armerj/jekyll-now/codebreaker_2018/_posts/2019-01-01-CodeBreaker-2018-Task-6.md

 On success the attacker can retrieve the Ether spent using requestRefund and get the decryption key from the failed transaction.
 This is because the first callback will be for the file that failed decryption; the Ether spent will be returned to the caller and encFileMap[id] will be cleared.
 On the second call the function decryptCallback will check to ensure encFileMap[id] is not empty, since it was cleared in the first callback this transaction will fail.
 As mentioned earlier, failed transactions are still recorded in the blockchain and their arguments can be read, revealing the decrypted encryption key.

 ![_config.yml]({{ site.baseurl }}/images/codebreaker_2018/Task_6/Timing_Attack_payRansom.png)

-[check if we can change the encrypted file's victim id and then just register with encryption key and download.]